British Podcast Awards: 2024

-The 2024 ceremony took place in central London and was hosted by Marcus Brigstocke, with category presenters including Rylan Clark & Scott Mills, Annie Mac, Olivia Atwood, Emily Maitlis, Jon Sopel & Lewis Goodall, Joanne McNally, Jordan North & William Hanson, and Hilary & Michael Whitehall.
+The ceremony, hosted by Marcus Brigstocke, took place on 26 September 2024 at Outernet London.
+Category presenters included Rylan Clark and Scott Mills, Annie Mac, Olivia Atwood, Emily Maitlis, Jon Sopel and Lewis Goodall of The News Agents, Joanne McNally, William Hanson and Jordan North of Help I Sexted My Boss, and Hilary and Michael Whitehall.

-Dr Clare Bailey Mosley accepted the Hall of Fame award on behalf of her late husband, Dr Michael Mosley, host of the podcast Just One Thing.
+Dr. Clare Bailey Mosley accepted the Hall of Fame award on behalf of her late husband, Dr. Michael Mosley, host of the BBC Radio 4 podcast Just One Thing.